-Aziz will meet you off the 40 minute ferry crossing in his air-conditioned mini-bus.
-He’ll then escort you to the souk, the ancient ‘weavers’ market’ and wherever else you choose.
+Our guide will meet you off the 40 minute ferry crossing in his air-conditioned mini-bus.
+He’ll then escort you to the souk, the ancient ‘weavers’ market’, you will see a snake charmer in the Kasbah.
 You’ll even have the opportunity to ride a camel!
 Lunch at a fantastic local Moroccan fish restaurant.
-Aziz is the best guide in Tangiers and gets booked up months in advance, so please give us as much notice as possible.
+He is the best guide in Tangiers and gets booked up months in advance, so please give us as much notice as possible.

 Tarifa – Tangiers

 Timetable – please do not rely on this timetable, check with FRS for an accurate timetable, this should be used as a guide only.

 The ferry takes 35 minutes and on board you will be able to buy duty free items.